WPgenWeakest Precondition Generator

 end.

 The definition of the operation isubst E t can then be expressed as a recursive function over the term t.
-It invokes lookup x E when reaching a variable x.
+It invokes lookup x E when it reaches a variable x.
 It invokes rem x E when traversing a binding on the name x.

 Fixpoint isubst (E:ctx) (t:trm) : trm :=